pedroGoffi/Goffi-language/README.md

 NOTE: __argc is a pointer so to access you have to dereference the ptr.

-Example: __argc -> dump
+Example: __argc 64-> dump

-OBS: -> is inside std.gfsl but is equivalent to load64
+OBS: 64-> is inside std.gfsl but is equivalent to load64

+# <div id="static-keyword">Static-alocation</div>
+-- `static` keyword will try to parse in compiler-time the value of the expression

+Example:

+:: static my-static 10 end

+will reserve 10 bytes in the bss

+you can chain static with macros

+define X as sizeof(str) end

+static my-bss as X 10 + end

+will evaluate it as

+static my-bss 16 end